organicaudio/useful-code-snippets2/docs/web/vue.md

 - two way binding via `v-model` writable html fields
 - v-if for conditional rendering
 - v-for for loops
 - v-event for binding events to function.
-The feature here is that the functiondo not need to maniulate the dom directly.
+The feature here is that the function do not need to manipulate the dom directly.
 - concept which works like Custom Elements of the web components standard

 ## vue instance

-- You need atleast one **Vue instance** to start a application.
+- You need at least one **Vue instance** to start a application.
-- Loosly coupled to the Model–view–viewmodel (MVVM) and the **Vue instance is the viewmodel(vm)** and the html the view.
+- Loosely coupled to the Model–view–viewmodel (MVVM) and the **Vue instance is the viewmodel(vm)** and the html the view.
 - The component system also use Vue instances
 - the **`data` property** of a Vue object is used to reactly injected into the dom. (you can not define new fields in data after the page was rendered)
-- Vue **instance properties** relevant ([full list][https://vuejs.org/v2/api/#Instance-Properties]):
+- Vue **instance properties** relevant ([full list](https://vuejs.org/v2/api/#Instance-Properties)):
     - data
     - el
     - computed